Naom19/Naom19/README.md

 <h1 align="center">Hi 👋, I'm Naomi</h1>
-<h3 align="center">I'm passionate about of the intersection of science & technology, I enjoy to learn new things and as a front-end developer I leverage my skills to build useful apps and satisfying user experiences with a gender perspective.</h3>
+<h3 align="center">"Coming from a background in Biology, I've always been passionate about the intersection of science and technology, and it's at this crossroad that I decided to switch careers and become a front-end developer.
+I like to live with purpose, all the time I’m looking for my work to have a positive social impact and minimize my environmental impact. <br><br>

+I'm usually on the lookout for new technologies or practices to learn, and  this has been a fascinating journey so far. <br><br>

+Another big thing for me is making sure there's a gender perspective in tech.
+To help make this happen, I started a Cyberfeminism project.
+It's about highlighting the awesome work women have done and are doing in our field, reminding everyone how important diversity and inclusivity are.”</h3>

 - 🔭 I’m currently working on **CommitTracker**